gremerritt/neural-net-OCR/README.md

 If you oversubscribe the number of cores, the program will run but your results will not be good.

 Note that because this project uses OpenMP, **this project will NOT compile with clang**.
 It will compile on OSX assuming you are using a true version of `gcc` (or some other OpenMP compatible compiler).
+You will need to update the `CC` (compiler) in the `Makefile` to match the name of the compiler you are using.

 Then in the project directory simply run